serenity-e/hello-world/README.md

 # hello-world
-My repo for notes, everything
+My repo for notes, everything.
 I want to learn Javascript, Python and Django